Privacy Policy

 Data We Do Not Collect

 Lectern does not collect analytics, telemetry, crash reports, usage statistics, or any form of tracking data.
 There are no third-party SDKs, advertising frameworks, or data brokers integrated into the application.
-We do not know who uses Lectern or how they use it.
+Outside the temporary hosted media required for certain Threads and Instagram uploads, Lectern does not collect or retain your content on a server.

 OAuth & Authentication